 The believer’s soul blazes with inner light.
 When the believer enters the Devoted state, their bonus affects a third Skill.

-Pragmatic characters gain yet an additional use of Willpower per day.
+Pragmatic characters gain yet an additional use of Discipline while Focused.

 Rank 5: Epiphany

 The believer’s faith is is an unquenchable flame.
-While Inspired, the believer may Exert to refresh a spent use of the Prayer or Willpower ability.
+While Inspired, the believer may Exert to refresh a spent use of the Prayer or Focus ability.

 Courage is a character’s sense of bravery and personal control.
 It allows the character to resist the wiles of others, maintain their current mental focus, and resist things like fear or madness that may deter them from their course.